wearespacey/Cosmose/README.md

 # Cosmose

-/!\ Currently not working, need a server rework
+:warning: Currently not working, need a server rework

 SCRUM friendly framework

-- Facial recognition to automaticly organize daily-scrum and book a room
+- Facial recognition to automatically organize daily-scrum (book a room, send email, ...)
-- Feelings analyzer to check how the dayli-scrum went to prevent negative attitudes
+- Feelings analyzer to check how the dayly-scrum went to prevent negative attitudes and bad atmosphere

-Don't forget the npm install before using the app :p
+Don't forget the npm install before using the app :P